adamfk/game-fsm-examples/README.md

 Your diagram could look something like this (a few ideas):

 ![](docs/dsl-bigger.png)

+If you were always going to "proxy" events to hand written code, you could just draw your states and relationships.
+The `EDX / proxy()` would be implied.

 If you are interested in this, let me know and I can help you get started.